Four British women sue Andrew Tate in High Court over rape and abuse claims

 Civil proceedings served on influencer already facing trafficking and rape charges in Romania

-Four British women who say they are victims of rape and serious sexual and physical assaults by Andrew Tate are suing the social media influencer in the High Court in London, in what they say is a “monumental” step.
+Four British women who claim they are victims of rape and serious sexual and physical assaults by Andrew Tate are suing the social media influencer in the High Court in London.

-Lawyers for the women served Mr Tate with civil proceedings at his home in Romania.

 The claims by the four British women, which are separate from those charges, centre on abuse that allegedly took place between 2013 and 2016, before he rose to prominence on social media.

-Each of the women claims Mr Tate throttled them, while he allegedly texted one to say: “I love raping you.”

-Three of the women reported him to Hertfordshire Police but after a four-year investigation, the Crown Prosecution Service did not bring charges.

-Mr Tate has denied the allegations and is threatening to sue the women for defamation.
+Three of the women reported him to Hertfordshire Police but after a four-year investigation, the Crown Prosecution Service did not bring charges in 2019.
+Tate has denied the allegations and is threatening to sue the women for defamation.
+The Hertfordshire investigation was closed in 2019.

 Lawyers for the women said: “Despite additional evidence, the CPS have declined the women’s recent requests to review its decision.
 The criminal justice system let these women down; civil action is their last remaining route to justice.”